saikiran76/fastify/README.md

 > (`127.0.0.1` or `::1`, depending on the operating system configuration).
 If
 > you are running Fastify in a container (Docker,
 > [GCP](https://cloud.google.com/), etc.), you may need to bind to `0.0.0.0`.
 Be
-> careful when deciding to listen on all interfaces; it comes with inherent
+> careful when deciding to listen on all interfaces; it comes with an inherent
 > [security
 > risks](https://web.archive.org/web/20170711105010/https://snyk.io/blog/mongodb-hack-and-secure-defaults/).
 > See [the documentation](./docs/Reference/Server.md#listen) for more